Directorate of General Military Intelligence

 It employed embassy personnel, especially the military attaché and his office within the embassy.
 It had duties inside the army, but it is unknown what these duties were.
-In 1979 a document called the Strategic Work Plan, by Khalil al-Azzawi, who was head of operations for the Estikhbarat, was leaked.
+In 1979 a document called the Strategic Work Plan by Khalil al-Azzawi, who was head of operations for the Directorate of General Military Intelligence was leaked.
 The plan set goals of the overseas branches of the agency, e.g. the military attaché's office in London was told to provide reports of nuclear, chemical and bacteriological installations.
 Also photos of naval bases and their specifications were required.

-In a separate section Ba'ath agents were expected to uncover the structure of NATO forces such as its land, air and sea bases around the world, especially in the Mediterranean Sea.
+In a separate section Ba'athist Iraq agents were expected to uncover the structure of North Atlantic Treaty Organization (NATO) forces such as its land, air, and sea bases around the world, especially in the Mediterranean Sea.

 Several opposition leaders were found dead in Beirut and Paris.
 Their involvement in the assassinations of Palestinian leaders in 1980 is also likely.